eNMS-automation/eNMS/docs/automation/services.rst

 A service is a Python script that performs an action.
 A service is defined by:

-- A **model** class: what eNMS stores in the database.
-The model defines what the service parameters are, and what the service is doing via a ``job`` function.
+- A **model** class: the service parameters, and what the service is doing via a ``job`` function.
-- A **form**: the different fields eNMS displays in the UI, and their corresponding validation.
+- A **form** class: the different fields eNMS displays in the UI, and their corresponding validation.

 eNMS comes with a number of "default" services based on network automation frameworks such as ``netmiko``, ``napalm`` and ``ansible``, but you are free to create your own services.